marcelrv/nefit_easy_protocol/gasusage.md

-To convert to m3, the Easy uses a conversion factor of 0.12307692F (kWh * 0.12307692f = m3) for natural gas (which means a calorific value of 29MJ/m3).r\nFor LPG usage, the conversion factor is 0.040742416F.
+To convert to m3, the Easy uses a conversion factor of 0.12307692F (kWh * 0.12307692f = m3) for natural gas (which means a calorific value of 29MJ/m3).

+For LPG usage, the conversion factor is 0.040742416F.

 ### Endpoint